Pansori: Similar cultures

 In Europe, there was also a group of minstrel poets after the Middle Ages.
 In France, the matrimonial poem "changson de geste" was sung by monks in non-Latin slang (lingua romana) for pilgrims, and romance was also developed in the form of singing for several people in squares and salons.
-This form of epic poetry created by the collaboration of literature and music was of any people.
+This form of epic poetry was created by the collaboration of literature and music of any people.
 This is a common medieval literary form from the 10th century to the 14th and 5th centuries, and Korean pansori is characterized by novels formed by letters first, and this pansori form was characterized by the 18th century.